 Monkey Man ⭐⭐⭐

-• The Good: A well-directed debut from Dev Patel, Monkey Man tells a simple, well-executed story.
+A well-directed debut from Dev Patel, Monkey Man tells a simple, well-executed story.
 By the end I was wanting a comic book series or continuing streaming series.
 Personally, I see potential in the Monkey Man IP, even if it didn’t make a big splash at the box office.
+A good time at the movies.

 The Beekeeper ⭐⭐⭐